 Knowledge and consent by the individual for the collection, use and disclosure of personal information will be obtained by Touro University.
 Indeed, your submission of your personal information over a secure and encrypted internet connection is tacit consent to collection, use and disclosure of personal information obtained by Touro University.

 - As you can readily discern, this consent is stated in such a manner that individuals supplying personal information can reasonably understand how the information will be used or disclosed.

 (4) LIMITING COLLECTION

-The collection of personal information shall be limited to that which is necessary for the purposes identified by Touro College.
+The collection of personal information shall be limited to that which is necessary for the purposes identified by Touro University.
 All personal information shall be collected by fair and lawful means.

 - We will only collect personal information by fair and lawful means and we will never collect information by misleading or deceiving individuals about the purpose for which information is being collected.
 Thus we require and obtain your consent with respect to collection, use or disclosure and never will we obtain such consent through deception.

 (4) LIMITING USE, DISCLOSURE AND RETENTION